fastapi/fastapi/docs/en/docs/advanced/settings.md

 ### Create the `Settings` object

-Import `BaseSettings` from Pydantic and create a sub-class, very much like with a Pydantic model.
+Import `BaseSettings` from Pydantic and create a subclass, very much like with a Pydantic model.

 The same way as with Pydantic models, you declare class attributes with type annotations, and possibly default values.